-Function Action Moving the cursor Activates the next field in horizontal direction DEL, INS (A), (A) Activates the next field in vertical direction Activate field Activates the next field in the tab order defined in your project SHIFT + SHIFT Enables an overlay function of a further system key Viewing infotext Opens a window containing infotext on the selected object SHIFT + ESC You can press enter to toggle between infotext for a screen and an object, for example, for an IO field.
-Cancel action.
-Undo HELP ESC You can undo your input as long you have not yet confirmed it with Close the alarm window - if configured.
+Function Action Moving the cursor Activates the next field in horizontal direction DEL, INS TAB, Activates the next field in vertical direction Activate field Activates the next field in the tab order defined in your project SHIFT + TAB SHIFT Enables an overlay function of a further system key Viewing infotext Opens a window containing infotext on the selected object SHIFT + ESC You can press to toggle between infotext for a screen and an object, for example, for an IO field.
+Cancel action. • Undo HELP You can undo your input as long you have not yet confirmed it with with .
+Close the alarm window - if configured.
 Cancel the output of infotext to return to the previous view.
 Acknowledge alarm Acknowledges the current indicated or selected alarm or all alarms of an acknowledgment group, depending on your configuration.
+ACK acknowledgment group, depending on your configuration.
 ENTER Call editing mode - initiates input with and and and and and and and an Exit editor mode and confirm input